Microsoft/MIMDocs.pt-pt/MIMDocs/prepare-server-ws2016.md

 12. Feche a janela Política de Segurança Local.

-## <a name="change-the-iis-windows-authentication-mode-if-needed"></a>Alterar o modo de autenticação do Windows do IIS, se for necessário
+## <a name="change-the-iis-windows-authentication-mode-if-needed"></a>Alterar o modo de autenticação do Windows do IIS, se necessário

 1. Abra uma janela do PowerShell.